You’ve exceeded your funding goal, run a successful Kickstarter campaign, and have decided to set up a pre-order store or late-pledge page. Now what?

 The most effective methods included embedding BackerKit’s pre-order store widget on personal websites, running Facebook ad campaigns, and sending out targeted email campaigns.

 Feeling overwhelmed?
 Here are simple steps you can take to make your pre-order store a success.

-Set up your pre-order page
+Before you launch your Kickstarter campaign, set up your pre-order page

 You’ll want your pre-order store to be ready right as you end your campaign so you can continue to collect the information of people who are interested in what you’re offering and connect with those “late backers.”